LauraElKaim/Project_Three_Body_Problem/doc/source/Function/function.rst

 This function uses the `RK4` (Runge Kutta 4) method to solve the differential system composed of 18 equations of order 1 of the 3 body problem.
-The RK4 method allows to solve the differential equation `y' = f(y,t)`, where y and t can be a scalar or vector and y' is the derivative of y.
+The `RK4` method allows to solve the differential equation :math:`y' = f(y,t)`,
+where :math:`y` and :math:`t` can be a scalar or vector and :math:`y'` is the derivative of :math:`y`.
-In physic's problem, t represent generally the time, this is the case for three body problem
+In physic's problem, :math:`t` represent generally the time, this is the case for three body problem.

 .. note::
-	t_upper is put at 24*3600*687 to simulate a marsian year.
+	`t_upper` is put at 24*3600*687 to simulate a marsian year.
     	It can be put at 24*3600*365 to simulate a earth year.

 ..
 Attention::
-	h is not recomended to change, it can make the algorithm very instable
+	:math:`h` is not recomended to change, it can make the algorithm very instable

 .. autofunction:: EDO.EDO_3.derivative